- Getting there and getting around

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-The Department of National Parks, Recreation, Sport and Racing (NPRSR) manages these parks and forests under the Nature Conservation Act 1992 and Forestry Act 1959.
+The Department of National Parks, Sport and Racing (NPSR) manages the park under the Nature Conservation Act 1992.
+Read more about Glass House Mountains Management Plan.

-Has nine accredited Visitor Information Centres across the Sunshine Coast providing a range of local and regional tourist brochures and information, as well as a tour, attraction and accommodation booking service.
+Visit Sunshine Coast manages accredited Visitor Information Centres across the Sunshine Coast that provide a range of local and regional tourist brochures and information, as well as a tour, attraction and accommodation booking service.

 - 7 Caloundra Road, Caloundra